Whether you’re dealing with a lack of budget, bandwidth, or buy-in, you can crush your biggest L&D challenges with these practical tips

 1. Transforming dull subject matter into amazing e-learning experiences

-Dry and dull subject matter is the bane of every e-learning professional’s existence.
+Dry and dull subject matter is the bane of every L&D professional’s existence.
 You have to use a healthy dose of innovation, creativity, and every resource you can get your hands on to transform it into something engaging and exciting.

 But sometimes it isn’t so much the subject matter that’s troublesome, but instead, where the information you’re using to build it comes from.

-Social learning tools enable learners to ask questions and get answers directly from other users and internal subject-matter experts and then share this knowledge across the organization.
+Social learning tools enable learners to ask questions and get answers directly from other users and internal subject matter experts and then share this knowledge across the organization.

-In fact, one of Docebo’s customers, a major telecommunications company used this method to increase learner satisfaction because learners found the content to be more relevant, authentic and applicable to their jobs.
+In fact, one of Docebo’s customers, a major telecommunications company, used this method to increase learner satisfaction because learners found the content to be more relevant, authentic, and applicable to their jobs.

 Unfortunately, not every online learner is going to be 100% committed to the e-learning experience.
 They may be distracted, busy, or simply unmotivated.
 We live in an age where attention is at a premium and learners have access to more information than they can consume.
-All of these hurdles prevent them from actively engaging with learning programs.
+All of these hurdles prevent them from actively engaging with online learning programs.